 Animal Assisted Therapy: Investigating the underlying mechanisms at work during therapy sessions and how positive outcomes can be achieved and improved for the human and animal.

 I teach on our undergraduate BSc Psychology and Forensic Psychology courses.
 I coordinate the Level 4 module Perspectives in Psychology and am a tutor for Level 4 & 5 students.
 I also supervise PhD students, Masters students and undergraduate project students.

-I am currently Associate Head for Research in the Psychology Department, having joined Portsmouth in 2016.
+I am currently Associate Head for Research and Innovation in the Psychology Department, having joined Portsmouth in 2016.
 Prior to this, I held postdoc positions at Sussex University and The University of Tokyo.
 I completed my PhD in Psychology at Sussex University, have an MSc (dist.) in Animal Behaviour from Exeter University and a BSc (1st) in Experimental Psychology from Sussex.
 I also spent several years working in an acquired brain injury unit and a community mental health project before returning to academia to pursue my interests in animal behaviour.